 We were once car camping at North Beach Campground in Burlington, Vermont during a terrible storm.
 We woke in the middle of the night and saw several tree branches dancing erratically in the wind.
 We immediately moved into our car for the rest of our slumber and awoke to large tree branches scattered where our tent once stood.

 Other tips for staying dry include using a footprint, using all available guy line points to create a rock-solid palace, using vents to prevent condensation buildups, orienting doors away from the wind to prevent rain from blowing in and setting up the fly first.

 Pro tip: Become a quick pitch artist.
-Never set up your tent for the first time … in the rain.
+Never set up your tent for the first time in the backcountry.

 5. Umbrella?
 Check.

 My latest gear obsession has been those trekking umbrellas.
 The first time I heard about people using a hiking umbrella I scoffed.
 However, I am officially a convert.

 Umbrellas are great for hiking in the rain during warmer months, allowing you to shed your sweaty pants and jacket.

 With these five tips, you will be itching to get outside instead of hibernating next time the forecast is less than favorable.